-- The new household income and/or savings will exceed the relevant thresholds; - The individual's presence in the household would violate any injunction or court order (e.g. they would be living near a neighbour who they are not allowed to go near, or vice versa); - There is a reason to believe that the individual would put other tenants or members of their household at risk;

-- Overcrowding occurs. - 13.1 Any decision to grant permission to accommodate another individual may affect any previous decision made as a result of a review of tenancy, a transfer or an exchange.
+- The new household income and/or savings will exceed the relevant thresholds; - The individual's presence in the household would violate any injunction or court order (e.g. they would be living near a neighbour who they are not allowed to go near, or vice versa); - There is a reason to believe that the individual would put other tenants or members of their household at risk; - The tenant is currently in rent arrears or is in breach of their tenancy agreement; - Overcrowding occurs. - 12.2 Any decision to grant permission to accommodate another individual may affect any previous decision made as a result of a review of tenancy, a transfer or an exchange.

-14.0 FALSE INFORMATION
+13.0 FALSE INFORMATION

-- 14.1 Applicants or who knowingly give false information or who withhold information which has or would have a material effect on their application will have their application rejected and will be removed from the waiting list.
-They may be prosecuted. - 14.2 Applicants who are rejected on these grounds will not be allowed to reapply for twelve months.
-By exception, Housing and GHA may decide to accept a new application if the applicant's circumstances have changed significantly. - 14.3 Existing tenants who knowingly give false information, fail to disclose information or refuse to provide information will be referred to the Compliance Manager/Housing Manager, which may result in termination of the tenancy and/or referral for criminal prosecution.
+- 13.1 Applicants who knowingly give false information or who withhold information which has or would have a material effect on their application will have their application rejected and will be removed from the waiting list.
+They may be prosecuted. - 13.2 Applicants who are rejected on these grounds will not be allowed to reapply for twelve months.
+By exception, Housing and GHA may decide to accept a new application if the applicant's circumstances have changed significantly. - 13.3 Existing tenants who knowingly give false information, fail to disclose information or refuse to provide information will be referred to the Compliance Manager/Housing Manager, which may result in termination of the tenancy and/or referral for criminal prosecution.

-15.0 RIGHT OF REVIEW AND APPEALS
+14.0 RIGHT OF REVIEW AND APPEALS

-- 15.1 If an applicant is dissatisfied with a decision, they may ask to have an internal review to be carried out.
-Any request to have a decision reviewed should be made in writing within 28 days of the date of the letter communicating the original decision. - 15.2 Should the applicant still be dissatisfied with the decision made after the internal review has been carried out, they may appeal to the Independent Housing Appeals Tribunal if the decision relates to the following areas: - Rent payments - Rent rebates - Tenancy reviews - Allocations (the properties that Housing or GHA offer you or refuse to offer you) - Applications for social housing - 15.3 The appeal should be submitted in writing not later than 28 days after the decision of the internal review and on a form that will be provided through Housing. - 15.4 The applicant will be advised of their statutory right to appeal in any decision communicated to them.
+- 14.1 If an applicant is dissatisfied with a decision, they may ask to have an internal review to be carried out.
+Any request to have a decision reviewed should be made in writing within 28 days of the date of the letter communicating the original decision. - 14.2 Should the applicant still be dissatisfied with the decision made after the internal review has been carried out, they may appeal to the Independent Housing Appeals Tribunal if the decision relates to the following areas: - Rent payments - Rent rebates - Tenancy reviews - Allocations (the properties that Housing or GHA offer you or refuse to offer you) - Applications for social housing - 14.3 The appeal should be submitted in writing not later than 28 days after the decision of the internal review and on a form that will be provided through Housing. - 14.4 The applicant will be advised of their statutory right to appeal in any decision communicated to them.